 Today, electronic document management is becoming increasingly important.
-That is why most companies choose virtual data rooms (VDRs) for their working process.
+That is why most companies choose (VDRs) for their working process.
 Companies are increasingly using VDRs for the exchange of confidential information such as contracts, research, and development results, or projects in which several parties are involved.

 The Data Room is a protected web system (internet storage space) in which confidential and non-public documents and information can be stored and forwarded between clients and third parties for faster and more efficient document due diligence.

 These services offer real-time data exchange in various forms.
 Some come with built-in video or audio chats, allowing customers to communicate directly and effortlessly using their own devices.
 VDRs also receive and transmit data in the form of documents, which should only be opened by certain individuals.
 Once the VDR is closed, the cloud service erases it without leaving any traces, reducing the risk of important contracts being intercepted or leaked.
 The VDR cannot be entered without permission – it is sent only by the owner.
 Even the vendor who distributes the software solution and hosts the VDR on their server is denied access.
 These services are for trusted persons only.